Time to create a course module! In this article we’ll explain how to do just that (spoiler alert: it’s very easy!)

-Title - Enter the title and eventually a lesson number here
+Title - Enter the title and, if needed, a lesson number here

 Description - This is the first thing the student will read when opening the lesson.
-Enter here what the student can expect and what he or she knows or can do at the end of the lesson.
+Here you can fill in what the student can expect and what they will know or will be able to do at the end of the lesson.